drewbaker/wp-easy/README.md

 ### SCSS

-TODO Document how SCSS work
+- TODO Document how SCSS work

 ### SVGs

+- TODO `use_svg` will be the new better way to do this

 `<img>` that are really SVGs are converted to `<svg>` on page load automatically.
 Just add `data-svg` to any `<img>` tag and it will load the underlying SVG and replace the `<img>`.
 This allows you to style SVGs in CSS.